-As we write this post, we are praying for everyone caught in the violence in Ukraine.
+Right now, we’re praying for everyone caught in war, violence, and crisis in Israel, Gaza, Ukraine, North Africa, and throughout the world.
 So many of us are praying for God to give His wisdom to our world leaders.
-Beyond Ukraine, there are so many places where people made in the image of God—all of us—are living through daily violence due to war, drug trafficking, human trafficking, and human rights abuses.
-Places like Afghanistan, Myanmar, Yemen, and many others throughout the world need peace.
+The wars most reported in the news are terrible, and beyond those, there are so many places where people are living through daily violence due to war, drug trafficking, human trafficking, and human rights abuses.
+Places like Afghanistan, Myanmar, Yemen, and so many others around the world need peace.

 Jesus was giving His most famous sermon when He said, “Blessed are the peacemakers, for they will be called children of God.”
 We don’t have to just long for peace; it’s actually something God has given us power to create.
 In this post, we’re going to focus on one way we can follow Jesus and make peace: prayer.